-On average, PR professionals rate their stress levels as a 6.7 out of 10 with 62% reporting a level of 7 or higher.
+As a Cheltenham PR Agency we were interested to learn that on average, PR professionals rate their stress levels as a 6.7 out of 10 with 62% reporting a level of 7 or higher.
 More than a fifth have been diagnosed with a mental health problem and almost a quarter have taken time off work due to stress, anxiety or depression.
 Sadly, these figures are reflective of the mental health issues faced by the country as a whole, but what is our industry specifically doing to support employees?

 The CIPR itself has launched #influencetakes10, encouraging people to take time out.
 There were also some examples given by agencies to illustrate how they are prioritising employee wellbeing, including Frank who have developed an app which awards points to employees who don’t check their phones as often.
 The Frank on Hold scheme allows the points to be redeemed for vouchers and other treats.